Fundraising Ideas for Nonprofits: A Practical Guide for Every Organization

 Raising funds is the lifeblood of any charitable organization and tends to be an ongoing challenge for leadership.
-Through pandemics, economic stresses, good times, and bad, finding a way to keep the wheels turning is a core task.
+Through pandemics, economic stresses, good times, and bad, finding a way of raising money to keep the wheels turning is a core task.

 Recent data highlights just how challenging fundraising can be.
 Donor metrics are typically driven by the largest groups of donors, made up of those who donate less than $500, along with one-time donors.
 Overall, those donors are estimated to be down by 7%.

 Total donor dollars are slightly up across all sectors, largely thanks to bigger donors holding steady, but retention continues to be an issue, at approximately -4.2% across all categories of nonprofits organizations.

 The bottom line for nonprofit leaders is that you need to keep donors engaged through a shifting environment, and you need solid fundraising ideas!

 In this guide, we highlight unique fundraising ideas across a range of nonprofit categories.
 We’ve listed different ideas under each category, but you’ll notice that some creative fundraising strategies could be used for other categories or even all of them.
 You should find something here that your organization can implement.

 Not interested in all of these?
 Here are 10 that would work for any organization type!

 - Host a unique event